Peco602/brain-stroke-detector/README.md

 ## Dataset

-The CT scan image dataset can be downloaded from Kaggle at this [link](https://www.kaggle.com/datasets/afridirahman/brain-stroke-ct-image-dataset) and it contains both normal and brains affected by stroke.
+The CT scan image dataset can be downloaded from Kaggle at this [link](https://www.kaggle.com/datasets/afridirahman/brain-stroke-ct-image-dataset) and contains both brains affected by a stroke and healthy ones.

 ## Deployment